smbowler/catstagram/javascript/README.md

 Yes, we have already built the **structure and content** of the website, the HTML, and we have **styled** it using CSS.
 Next, in order to make the site have functionality, from the list above what language are we going to use?

-#### TODO #16: Add A Heart Button above the caption of the First Photo
-    a) Above the <p> 0 Likes </p> add a button element:
-        <button> Heart </button>
-    b) Save your work on Gitpod
-    c) Return to Chrome and confirm that you have a button with the word "Heart" on it below your first photo.

 #### TODO # 17: Open the Developer Tools, Navigate to Console tab
     a) Right click the page and select "Inspect"